-However, as argued Buchanan (1991, 132), Sunstein fails even to consider the possibility that a constitution could so hedge the right to secede as to reduce the threat of exit by minorities to acceptable proportions.
-The analogy here is with the right of constitutional amendment as found in the U.S. Constitution.
+However, as argued Buchanan (1991: 132), Sunstein fails even to consider the possibility that a constitution could so hedge the right to secede as to reduce the threat of exit by minorities to acceptable proportions.
+The analogy here is with the right of constitutional amendment as found in the United States Constitution.
 This right is significantly hedged: two super-majorities, one in the Congress, the other among the States, are required for amendment.
 Similarly, an appropriately hedged right to secede is not incompatible with the principles of constitutionalism: Well-designed procedural hurdles (super-majorities, waiting periods, etc.) can make secession sufficiently difficult to avoid an unacceptable risk of premature exit or strategic bargaining by minorities, while still making secession possible under appropriate conditions.
 The current Ethiopian Constitution in fact includes such a hedged right to secede, requiring not only two super-majorities in favor of secession, but also a waiting period.
 So although appropriate constitutional design regarding secession must cope with the risks that secession will impair democratic processes, constitutional recognition of a right to secede does not appear to be incompatible with constitutionalism.

-Wayne Norman goes further, arguing that there are significant advantages to constitutionalizing conflicts over secession.
+Wayne Norman goes further, arguing that there are significant advantages to constitutionalizing conflicts over secession (Norman 2003).
 The Supreme Court of Canada recently took the same position, arguing that the potentially disruptive process of secession by Quebec can be subjected to the rule of law by a process of negotiation and constitutional amendment.

 There is yet another argument for including a right to secede in a constitution.
 In some cases, when a new political entity is being created out of two or more independent or semi-autonomous entities, including a right to exit in the constitution of the new entity may be necessary as an inducement to join the new union.
 Under conditions of uncertainty as to how the new union will work, constitutional recognition of a “bail out” option may be necessary to get the new union going (Buchanan 1991: ch.
 4).